 Organize Garage Items

 There are many ways to organize a garage, so try out a few new storage systems while cleaning and replacing items.
 Install hooks and racks on the ceiling for bikes and canoes.
 Hang lawn equipment, ladders, and any large sports equipment on the walls.
-Incorporate a pegboard to store tools and bags or invest in a tool chest.
-Or consider adding metal or plastic shelving to create vertical storage.
+Incorporate a pegboard to store tools and bags, or invest in a tool chest.
+And consider adding metal or plastic shelving to create vertical storage.

 Shed

 A deep clean each spring can help keep your shed from becoming a mess of tools, garden hoses, and more.
-Check out these ways to clean and organize your shed to keep it in top form!
+Check out these ways to clean and organize your shed to keep it in top shape!

 Remove Everything